 - What is the nature of dark energy and how can it be traced by astronomers using upcoming space missions?

 - What is the trace of water from interstellar clouds to habitable planets?

 The scientific expertise and research activity of the group members include:

 This group utilizes a range of ground-based instrumentation, suborbital platforms, and space observatories at optical through submillimeter wavelengths.
-Facilities employed include NuSTAR for collecting X-ray data, Palomar for optical observations, Spitzer and NEOWISE for infrared observations, and STO2 & GUSTO (balloons), together with SOFIA (airborne) as well as Planck and Herschel for millimeter, submillimeter, and far-infrared data.
+Facilities employed include NuSTAR for collecting X-ray data, Palomar for optical observations, Spitzer and NEOWISE for infrared observations, and GUSTO (balloon), together with SOFIA (airborne) as well as Planck and Herschel for millimeter, submillimeter, and far-infrared data.
 Fundamental physics and precision navigation are part of the science activities of group members, whose activities also include development of new types of detectors and system, ranging from radio receiving systems for the DSN to new submillimeter spectrometers.
 Their expertise extends to JPL and beyond through group members serving as Project Scientists on a number of missions, including WISE, NEOWISE, NuSTAR, MicroSCOPE, ACES, and Herschel.
 Group members are actively involved in the development of new mission concepts in different categories covering a range of wavelengths and different science goals.

 People in this Group